 Where do Peer Specialists work?

-The rapidly growing peer workforce is an integral part of treatment teams in both public and private settings.
+The rapidly growing peer workforce is integral to treatment teams in both public and private settings.
 Peer Specialists may serve in the Department of Veterans Health Affairs, integrated behavioral health centers, inpatient facilities, community-based mental health centers, and peer-run respite services.
-Most frequently, Peer Specialists work as paid employees, while others choose to offer their services as volunteers.
+Most frequently, Peer Specialists work as paid employees, while others offer their services as volunteers.

 Peer Specialists serve in a wide variety of roles, working with individuals and groups to: